-We started by tearing out the old claw-foot bathtub.
+My buddy Stan and I started his bathroom remodel project by tearing out the old claw-foot tub.

 “Where are we going with it,” I asked as we lugged it down the steps.

 “To your truck.”

 “You live in the country,” he said. “doesn’t everyone have a trash pit on their farm?”

 There isn’t much use arguing with Stan, So along with the bathtub, we tossed a toilet, a couple of iron towel racks and a shower stall into the bed of my truck.
 Later that afternoon, I got to throw them all into my in-law’s pit.